This post may contain affiliate links. Read my Disclosure.

 You may even see seals too.
 Thanks to that small river leading to the ocean, the lagoon is filled with fish, and seals regularly gather at the river mouth to feed, along with huge numbers of seabirds.

-Glacier Lagoon Boat Tours
+Glacier Lagoon Boat Trips

 A tour company called Glacier Lagoon has been running boat rides at Jokulsarlon for nearly 30 years, ever since the world’s most famous super-spy James Bond himself made an appearance.